- Major/minor in mathematics

-Mathematics is a language and like all languages is learned best through immersion.
-Cornell's One Course At A Time schedule gives students the opportunity to focus intently without artificial time constraints, allowing learning to occur quickly and deeply, and professors are available to support students of all ability levels.
+Mathematics is a language, and like all languages, it is best learned through immersion.
+Cornell's One Course At A Time schedule provides opportunities for you to focus intently without artificial time constraints.
+Learning occurs quickly and deeply, and professors are available to support students of all ability levels.